pedromsilvapt/pedromsilvapt/README.md

 > See the full repository [here](https://github.com/pedromsilvapt/data-async-iterator) :memo:

 #### Pinned Repositories
-Below :point_down: you can find a list of my pinned repositories, or you can also look at the complete list.
-But before that, for reading up to this point, here is a GIF of a cat and a dog as a thank you! :heart:
+Below :point_down: you can find a list of my pinned repositories, or you can also look at the complete repository list.
+But before that, for sticking with me up to this point, here is a cute GIF of a cat and a dog as a thank you! :heart:
 <p align="center">
   <a href="https://tenor.com/view/dogs-cats-gif-8707712">
   <img width="460" src="https://media1.tenor.com/images/849c5a458f1e7b9ea271e8f1829a2663/tenor.gif?itemid=8707712" alt="Kitten and Dog">